JuliaGeo/NetCDF.jl/docs/src/quickstart.md

 ```

 This does not yet ensure that the data is actually written to the file, it might still be cached
 by the NetCDF library.
-In order to write and close the file we run `ncclose`
+In order to write and close the file we run `ncclose`:

 ```@example 1
 ncclose(fn)